-The AgriMissouri program is a branded program designed to grow the demand for agricultural products raised and processed in Missouri.
-The program represents more than 550 farmers, companies and farmers' markets statewide and plays a key role in increasing consumer recognition of Missouri's agricultural products through retail, restaurant and foodservice channels.
+AgriMissouri is a branded program designed to grow the demand for agricultural products raised and processed in Missouri.
+The program represents farmers, agribusinesses and farmers' markets statewide and plays a key role in increasing consumer recognition of Missouri's agricultural products through retail, restaurant and foodservice channels.